huwhallam/portfolio/README.md

 ### Work Experience
 <b>Senior Data and Insights Analyst</b>, the University of Oxford (2017-2025)
-<br>Analytics and reporting lead for mass fundraising and alumni engagement team.
-Defined and segmented audiences for 80+ campaigns, soliciting 8k gifts and generating £2.2M in philanthropic revenue.
+<br>Analytics and reporting lead for Marketing and Insights team.
+Provided bespoke business intelligence service to bring modern data science tools and frameworks to strategic decision making.
+Developed statistical analysis and forecasting models to help define and segment audiences for 80+ successful campaigns.
 Promoted in 2018 to manage insights team and later digital marketing team (2021-22).
 Chaired the development and alumni engagement data governance group (2021-22).
 <br>

 ### Projects
-<i>This section is still under construction</i>

 #### Earnings or environment: an exploration of the relationship between wellbeing, access to nature and earnings across London's boroughs
 ##### <i>Data visualisation using Geopandas and Matplotlib</i>
 In this project, I explore and visualise the relationship between wellbeing, greenspace and earnings across different parts of London.
 I ask: